My husband and I eat so many eggs, and this egg salad recipe is at the top of our list for a quick lunch or light supper.

 Ingredients

-- 8 eggs hard boiled and cooled
+- 8 large hard boiled eggs cooled and peeled

 - ½ cup mayonnaise

-- 1 ½ teaspoons yellow mustard
+- 1 ½ teaspoons yellow mustard or Dijon mustard

 - 1 green onion thinly sliced